You are here: Home Emotional Well ... Pets 101 Summary

 1/16

-While dogs and cats may be the first pets to come to mind, there are all kinds of pets with different characteristics to suit your physical, emotional and financial needs and lifestyle.
-If you don't have a pet, consider getting one.
-Many doctors now even prescribe having a pet as part of medical care.
+While dogs and cats may be the first pets to come to mind, there are all kinds of pets with different characteristics to suit your physical, emotional and financial needs as well as your lifestyle.

 • There are veterinarians who will make house calls.